Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Results

 In~\cref{fig:manticore_velocity_sourcing}, we examine which scales contribute to the \Manti observer velocity by applying the linear theory expression of~\cref{eq:linear_velocity} to compute the velocity sourced by matter within radius $R$.
-Consistent with~\citet{Lavaux_2010}, mass within $40~\Mpch$ contributes approximately half the \ac{LG} velocity amplitude.
+Consistent with~\citet{Lavaux_2010}, mass within $40~\Mpch$ contributes approximately half the \ac{LG} velocity amplitude, broadly in line with the decomposition of~\citet{Tully_2008}, who attributed $259~\kmsec$ to evacuation from the Local Void, $185~\kmsec$ to the Virgo cluster and its surroundings, and $455~\kmsec$ toward Centaurus from scales beyond $3000~\kmsec$.
 Even when including mass out to $155~\Mpch$ (the approximate extent of the \Manti reconstruction volume), we recover only $72 \pm 9\%$ of the \ac{CMB} dipole amplitude, with the direction remaining offset by $38 \pm 10\,\deg$.
 Computing the velocity sourced specifically by mass within the \ac{cGA} basin (which is highly asymmetric around the observer; see~\cref{fig:ga_depth_sky}), we find $|\bm{V}_{\rm cGA}| = 324 \pm 51~\kmsec$ towards $(\ell,\,b) = (243 \pm 20,\,57 \pm 11)\,\deg$.
 This corresponds to ${\sim}75\%$ of the total observer velocity amplitude, but the direction differs by ${\sim}20\,\deg$ from the final velocity; mass beyond the basin is therefore required not only to increase the amplitude but also to rotate the velocity vector.
 Structures beyond the \ac{cGA} basin contribute significantly, with potentially substantial contributions from mass beyond the \Manti volume.

 Two explanations may account for this discrepancy.
 First, the measured \ac{CMB} dipole arises from the non-linear velocity field, whereas \Manti captures only mildly non-linear scales.
 Following~\citet{Stiskalek_2025_VFO}, the residual velocity scatter between \ac{BORG} reconstructions and peculiar velocity data is typically ${\sim}150~\kmsec$; incorporating this scatter reduces the discrepancy to an insignificant $1\sigma$ disagreement, as shown in~\cref{fig:manticore_velocity_sourcing}.
-Second, mass beyond ${\sim}150~\Mpch$ (the \Manti reconstruction volume) may contribute significantly to the \ac{LG} velocity~\citep{Peacock_1992}.
+However, this argument is disfavoured by the observation that all galaxies within the Local Sheet (${\lesssim}5~\Mpch$) share essentially the same velocity as the \ac{LG}~\citep{Tully_2008}, implying that the local flow field is dynamically cold and that the \ac{LG} velocity has no significant non-linear component.
+Second, mass beyond ${\sim}150~\Mpch$ (the \Manti reconstruction volume), or in the \ac{ZoA}, may contribute significantly to the \ac{LG} velocity~\citep{Peacock_1992}.